alirezaebrahimi5/sending-email-management/README.md

 ![Screen Shot](https://github.com/alirezaebrahimi5/sending-email-management/blob/main/preview/7.png)
 ![Screen Shot](https://github.com/alirezaebrahimi5/sending-email-management/blob/main/preview/8.png)

 This micro-saas platform can handle multi queue for each user with celery worker and multi threading.
 With JWT authentication and continuing email queue even after logout.
-Eacch user has specific task id for manage termination.
+Each user has specific task id for manage termination.
 Save email sending status for each user and delete one-by-one option.
 Dynamic template for each user based on csv columns.

 Here's to-do: